One of the great things about the garden is that it’s miles away from the technology that distracts us inside the home.

 - Smaller plants

-Get the children to fill up the troughs with the compost.
+Get the kids to fill up the troughs with the compost.
 Use general-purpose compost for containers.
 Make a hole in the centre of the compost with your hands for the first plant.

 Start with the centrepiece plant for structure.
 Pull the plastic pot off and put the plant in the hole.
 Try and plant the root ball to the right depth, so the top of it sits at the surface of the compost.
 Backfill with compost to cover the root ball.